Teach Me

 “Unsaturated fats have shown to reduce LDL cholesterol and increase your HDL cholesterol, helping to maintain healthy cholesterol levels,” Velazquez said.

-These types of fats also help:
+These types of healthy fats also help:

 • Blood sugar control: Unsaturated fats improve insulin sensitivity and help regulate blood sugar levels.